lizhuoq/SRGAN_Pytorch/README.md

 `pip install requirements.txt`
 ## Datsets
 ### Train, Val Dataset
 The train and val datasets are sampled from VOC2012.
 Train dataset has 16700 images and Val dataset has 425 images.
-Download the datasets from [here](https://drive.google.com/file/d/1q7C50ysB6c_MDUpX1BrQNB8VpuVqXyTe/view?usp=sharing).
+Download the datasets from [here](https://drive.google.com/file/d/1q7C50ysB6c_MDUpX1BrQNB8VpuVqXyTe/view?usp=sharing)(Google Drive Link).
 Then put the training dataset into the `data/DIV2K_train_HR` folder and place the validation dataset into the `data/DIV2K_valid_HR` folder.
 ## Usage
 Create two empty folders and name them `epochs` and `statistics` respectively.
 Train